 What We Believe

-CrossHope Chapel subscribes to traditional evangelical Christian theology, historical biblical interpretations, and holds to a Statement of Faith as expressed in our By-Laws, and below, which governs the doctrines of our pastoral leadership.
+CrossHope Chapel subscribes to traditional Christian theology, historical biblical interpretations, and the 3-point beliefs of faith, hope, and love as outlined in our Statement of Faith and as an expression of our fundamental beliefs, recorded in our By-Laws, which governs the doctrines of our pastoral leadership.

 Statement of Faith

 We Believe in faith in Jesus Christ as the only Savior and Way to eternity in heaven (Ephesians 2:4-9), and therefore we believe…

 …that salvation is through faith alone and not by works, confessing the substitutionary birth, life, death, and resurrection of Jesus Christ for the forgiveness of our sins (1 Timothy 2:5; Romans 6:23; Romans 10:9-11; 1 John 1:9),